chopfitzroy/dotfiles-experiment/README.md

 Finally we utilize [asdf](https://asdf-vm.com/) for languages that do not have an _official_ way to manage versions.

-## Gotcha's
+### Known issues 💣

-- [asdf](https://asdf-vm.com/) uses [ruby-build](https://github.com/rbenv/ruby-build) under the hood, this has strict [build requirements](https://github.com/rbenv/ruby-build/wiki) which differ from system to system, so if you see any errors I recommend starting here.
+- asdf uses [ruby-build](https://github.com/rbenv/ruby-build) under the hood, this has strict [build requirements](https://github.com/rbenv/ruby-build/wiki) which differ from system to system, so if you see any errors I recommend starting here.

 ## Reasoning 🔮